-When we consider that individuals spend most of their lives in closed, interior spaces, the creation of an inside environment that promotes wellbeing is important to our physical and mental health.
+When we consider that individuals spend most of their lives in closed, interior spaces, the creation of an inside environment that promotes well-being is important for our physical and mental health.

 A natural substance, used for thousands of years, wood has established itself as a valuable material, steeped in history and tradition.
-Not only is it a cheap and readily available material, but it is also easy to shape into the chosen design and fast and accurate to install.
+Not only is it cheap and readily available, it is easy to shape into the chosen design and fast and accurate to install.

-The calming effect that wood evokes is comparable to the feeling of walking in the forest; the weight is lifted from our shoulders and we feel revived, renewed and refreshed - nature has a positive effect on us that is second to none.
-Consequently, the incorporation of wood into indoor spaces, e.g. furniture, furnishings and as a building material, does more than look good- research has illustrated that it has a profoundly positive effect on us.
+The calming effect that wood evokes is comparable to the feeling of walking in the forest; the weight is lifted from our shoulders and we feel revived, renewed and refreshed, nature has a positive effect on us that is second to none.
+Consequently, the incorporation of wood into indoor spaces, e.g. furniture, furnishings and as a building material, does more than look good, it has a profoundly positive effect on us.

 One example of the use of timber in a public space is MAD architects' Harbin Opera House in Heilongjiang, China.
 The building has a contemporary white exterior mirroring Heilongjiang's winter landscape, but on the inside is constructed with tonnes of timber- creating an unwinding environment for its visitors to enjoy music within.

 The curvature of the structure and it’s smooth, wooden interior invites a diverse audience into the building- those of which aren’t always there for the opera.
-This project is a superb example of how incorporating wood into design paradigms reduces rumination and anxiety and can be used in creative environments to promote an enjoyable experience.
+This project is a superb example of how wood can be used in creative environments to promote an enjoyable experience.

-Consequently, projects such as the Harbin Opera House spark interest in how materials in the built environment affect our mood and how they can benefit our wellbeing.
-With this knowledge and the use of timber for environmental reasons (being lightweight and sustainable), the increasing use of wood as an architectural material is not only environmentally beneficial but also has a positive effect on society’s mood.
+Projects such as the Harbin Opera House spark interest in how materials in the built environment affect our mood and how they can benefit our well-being.
+With this knowledge and the use of timber for environmental reasons (being lightweight and sustainable), the increasing use of wood as an architectural material is not only environmentally beneficial but also has a positive effect on our mood.